 Is it any great mystery that the first five letters in delicata are also in delicious?
 (No.) Has anything ever been ruined by being smothered in butter, salt and pepper?
-(No… Maybe.)
+(NO!)
 And who knew eating on the cheap could be so delicious?
 (Taco Bell doesn’t count.)

-As a bit of an experiment mixed with unemployment blues, Chris and I have started paying for everything in cash and only allowing ourselves to spend a certain amount of money each week.
-This has forced me out of my mourning of avocados (sometimes I so miss California…) and into a seasonal diet.
+As a bit of an experiment mixed with unemployment blues, I’ve started paying for everything in cash and only allowing myself to spend a certain amount of money each week.
+This has forced me out of my winter mourning of avocados (sometimes I so miss California…) and into a “”fun”” seasonal diet.

 1 medium sized Delicata or Butternut squash